 For instructions on how to sync tags to your voter database, please check out our Help Center article on Setting up Sync Instructions for VAN.
 The instructions are similar for other voter databases.

 It’s vital that you either set up this integration, or make a plan as a team to regularly export the tags and reports from Impactive.
-You can learn more about how to find these metrics in our Metrics Deep Dive Help Center article.
+You can learn more about how to find these metrics in our Help Center article, Reporting: Glossary and Key Terms for Admin Metrics.

 How do you edit, deactivate or update your tags?